Harsh-Shah012001/Heart-Disease-Detection/README.md

 Data Dictionary :

 age<br/>
-sex
+sex<br/>
-cp : chest pain type (4 values) trestbps : resting blood pressure chol : serum cholestoral in mg/dl fbs : fasting blood sugar > 120 mg/dl
+cp : chest pain type (4 values)<br/>
+trestbps : resting blood pressure<br/>
+chol : serum cholestoral in mg/dl<br/>
+fbs : fasting blood sugar > 120 mg/dl<br/>
-restecg : resting electrocardiographic results thalach : maximum heart rate achieved exang : exercise induced angina oldpeak : ST depression induced by exercise relative to rest slope : the slope of the peak exercise ST segment ca : number of major vessels (0-3) colored by flourosopy thal : integers representing normal, fixed defect, reversable defect
+restecg : resting electrocardiographic results<br/>
+thalach : maximum heart rate achieved<br/>
+exang : exercise induced angina<br/>
+oldpeak : ST depression induced by exercise relative to rest<br/>
+slope : the slope of the peak exercise ST segment<br/>
+ca : number of major vessels (0-3) colored by flourosopy<br/>
+thal : integers representing normal, fixed defect, reversable defect<br/>

 # Result Analysis
 The dataset has a linear trend.
 As the performance of SVM Classifier with linear and rbf kernel is better than polynomial kernels.
 But, in case of rbf kernel the log-loss score is least. so, it can be said that for the given dataset rbf kernel works best.